 Patients forget verbal instructions easily

 Studies have shown that patients forget almost 50% of verbal instructions instantly.
-That should come as no surprise since people in the state of anxiety and stress (that often accompanies doctor’s visits) are not capable of fully focusing on what the doctor is telling them.
+That should come as no surprise since people in a state of anxiety and stress (that often accompanies doctor’s visits) are not capable of fully focusing on what the doctor is telling them.

 Handouts, brochures, and pamphlets are equally ineffective